 With spectacular landscapes and over two hundred sunny days annually, it’s hard not to fall in love with Utah.
-And, as anyone who has lived here can tell you, our crystal clear blue skies are part of what makes our home so wonderful.
+And as anyone who has lived here can tell you, our crystal-clear, blue skies are part of what makes our home so wonderful.

-Unfortunately, the same terrain and weather patterns that are making Utah one of the country’s fastest growing states have also contributed to periodic air-quality problems.
+Unfortunately, the same terrain and weather patterns that are making Utah one of the country’s fastest-growing states have also contributed to periodic air-quality problems.
 As it turns out, those beautiful mountain ranges can trap emissions and lower air quality.
 For a community that’s dedicated to outdoor recreation, these “air inversions” are a real problem.

 Old-style internal combustion vehicles are a big piece of the emissions puzzle.
-“About half of the emissions in Utah comes from transportation,” says Deborah Burney-Sigman, executive director of Breathe Utah.
+“About half of the emissions in Utah comes from transportation,” says Deborah Burney-Sigman, co-founder of Breathe Utah.
 “Historically speaking, the explosion of cars has been directly related to diminished air quality.
 We’ve got a lot more people moving to the state, so it makes sense that the public is really focused on addressing this problem.”